 In 1996, shortly after the passage of VAWA, this groundbreaking organization became the National Network to End Domestic Violence, an innovative group that served as the leading voice for domestic violence victims and their allies.

-Today, NNEDV provides training and assistance to the statewide and territorial coalitions against domestic violence.
-It also furthers public awareness of domestic violence and changes beliefs that condone intimate partner violence.
-NNEDV works to make domestic violence a national priority; change the way communities respond to domestic violence; and strengthen efforts against intimate partner violence at every level of government.
+Today, NNEDV provides training and assistance to all 56 state and territorial coalitions against domestic violence.
+We also further public awareness of domestic violence and change beliefs that condone domestic violence.
+NNEDV works to make domestic violence a national priority; change the way society responds to domestic violence; and strengthen domestic violence advocacy at every level.
 Our signature programs include:

 We invite you to learn more about our work and join our mailing list so we can work together to build a world without domestic violence.